-Platforms like Bloomberg, CapitalIQ provides you well organized datasets on public company financials for you to use.
+Platforms like Bloomberg, CapitalIQ provides you with well-organized datasets on public company financials for you to use.
 This is highly automated in SignalX where the platform provides comparable recommendations based on its own intelligence.

 Setting Comparable Criteria

-There are many factors that contribute towards whether a company is fit for your comparable universe.
+There are many factors that contribute to whether a company is fit for your comparable universe.
 Here is a list of some of these factors: